fredrik-j-lindberg/discord-social-bot/README.md

 ## TODO

-- Feats:
+### Feats

+- Keep track of how many messages each user has sent and when their latest one was sent
+- Requires message tracking: Send message to user if user has not sent a message in X time
-  - Add image scraping capabilities (scraping a google photos album)
+- Add image scraping capabilities (scraping a google photos album).
+  Update: [POC branch here](https://github.com/fredrik-j-lindberg/discord-social-bot/tree/poc/web-scraper) - Failed to find a reliable dates in shared google photos album url.
+The date found in the html proved to be the photo data rather than the upload date.
+A relative time stamp was found in the "comment section" of the album, so that is a potential next test.
+But then we would need to be able to parse the relative text and figure out whether it warrants an announcement or not.
 - Add mcp capabilities (being able to ask the bot for a specific piece of user info etc)
   - Note that as long as we use an API for the LLM we need to make this opt in
 - Guild config improvements
   - Move guildconfigs to database?
   - Make it configurable via commands
 - Event gcal syncing?

-- Improved devx
+### Improved devx

 - Look into linting improvements
   - unnecessary conditionals?

+### Misc

 - Make /pii ephemeral (so only you can see your input and failures)
 - Use autocomplete handling in /userdata (similar to /whois) to make the options guild-specific
+- Consider /userdata -> /listdata (userdata is overused in repo, and then it could be used for listing other stuff as well)
+- Refactor /userdata register list subcommands semi-dynamically.
+Setup individual listeners with a proper name, cmd and action.